Support for Mortgage Interest Loan - How much Support for Mortgage Interest Loan will I get?

 Housing costs for loans, whether that is a mortgage, home purchase loan or qualifying home improvement loan, are calculated using a standard rate of interest, not your lender’s actual interest rate for your loan.
 This means that if your interest rate is higher, there may be a shortfall between the help provided and your contractual payment.

-The interest rate used to calculate SMI is 3.16%.
+The interest rate used to calculate SMI is 3.66%.

-There are also restrictions on the help provided if your mortgage or loan was taken out or increased after you became entitled to one of the which qualify you for Support for Mortgage Interest Loan or if your housing costs are deemed excessive.
+There are also restrictions on the help provided if your mortgage or loan was taken out or increased after you became entitled to one of the means-tested benefits which qualify you for Support for Mortgage Interest Loan or if your housing costs are deemed excessive.

 In most cases, there is also an upper limit on the total loan amount that can be included in your claim.
 The upper loan limit is usually £200,000 if you claim Income Support, income-based Jobseeker's Allowance (JSA), income-related Employment and Support Allowance (ESA) or Universal Credit.
 For Guarantee Pension Credit, the upper limit is normally £100,000.
 However, if you were getting Income Support, Income-based Jobseeker's Allowance or Income-based Employment and Support Allowance with an upper limit of £200,000, and you went on to claim Pension Credit, the higher £200,000 upper limit continues to apply.